Vacheron Constantin VS Patek Philippe

 BRAND MESSAGE: Vacheron Constantin has a different angle where they make their brand shine and that is the fact that they are a very historically significant brand that dates back to the mid-1700s.
 It pushes the idea of longevity and dependability but from a watchmaking historian's point of view.
 "Crafting Eternity Since 1755" is their slogan.
 Another message they send is their savoir-faire.
 They're watchmaking experts of the highest caliber (pun intended).

-RESALE VALUE: A Vacheron Constantin watch holds its value very well compared to most brands.
-However, Rolex and Patek Philippe both will usually fetch a higher percentage of your principal investment.
+RESALE VALUE: Is Vacheron Constantin a good investment?
+For the record, a watch, like any consumer product, should not ever be looked at as any form of investment.
+Investments are designed to increase in value whereas a consumer product is designed to decrease in value once used.
+That said, there are some brands that on average hold a higher percentage of their original value compared to others.
+A Vacheron Constantin watch holds its value very well compared to most brands.
+However, on average, Rolex and Patek Philippe both will usually fetch a higher percentage of your principal investment.
 Of course, when it comes to resale value, you can't paint a brand with a broad brush.

-It will always depend on the watch itself, the condition it's in, if it is still under warranty, if it has all the original documents and other variables.
+It will always depend on the watch itself, the condition it's in, if it is still under warranty, or if it has all the original documents and other variables.
 The same applies to Patek Philippe.
-A standard Calatrava won't fetch as much as some other models.
+A standard Calatrava model, for example, won't fetch as much as some other models.

 If you enjoyed this comparison and feel that others would enjoy it too, please like and share it.
 Thanks!